Vivonet/Gravity/README.md

 However, a much better way to do something like an encapsulated profile view is with…

-###Data Contexts
+###Models
-With a data context you are truly offloading the work of displaying a property in an object-oriented fashion.
+With models you are truly offloading the work of displaying  in an object-oriented fashion.

 Important: If you are using Gravity with Swift, data binding currently only works with `dynamic` NSObject properties.
 To ensure that your model objects can be read and observed by Gravity properly, make sure your model class derives from NSObject at some point and mark all observable properties with the `dynamic` keyword: